Peter Trusler: Australia Post stamp series

 Trusler's work can be found in three different series of stamps celebrating prehistoric faunas and issued by Australia Post.
 The best-known of these was in 1993, depicting several Australian dinosaurs and pterosaurs.
 More recently, in 2007, he illustrated the "Creatures of the slime" stamp series documenting the Neoproterozoic Ediacaran fauna first discovered in Australia, and the "Australian Megafauna" series released in October 2008, which portrays a variety of giant extinct marsupials and reptiles.

 Awards

 A Eureka Prize was awarded in 1993 to authors Tom Rich and Patricia Vickers-Rich for the book "Wildlife of Gondwana", illustrated by Trusler.

+A Lanzendorf PaleoArt Prize (now called the Lanzendorf-National Geographic PaleoArt Prize) was awarded to him in 2004 by the Society of Vertebrate Paleontology.